Aviva Equity Release Review

 - ‘Best equity release lender customer service’ and ‘Best equity release lender’ during the What Mortgage Awards in 2022.25

-To make life easy for customers, Aviva’s also developed an app called ‘MyAviva’ that allows you to view and make changes to your policies directly from a mobile device.27
+To make life easy for customers, Aviva has also developed an app called ‘MyAviva’ that allows you to view and make changes to your policies directly from a mobile device.27

 Aviva’s Future

-To ensure a better future for everyone, Aviva’s committed to becoming a net-zero carbon emissions company by 2040 and is helping its clients become greener through ethical investing.28
+Aviva’s future is all about ensuring a better future for all, committing to becoming a net-zero carbon emissions company by 2040, and helping its clients become greener through ethical investing.28

-Aviva’s equity release arm (Aviva Equity Release UK Limited) is regulated by the Financial Conduct Authority (FCA) and holds membership of the Equity Release Council (ERC).
+Aviva’s equity release arm (Aviva Equity Release UK Limited) is authorised and regulated in the UK by the Financial Conduct Authority (FCA) and holds membership of the Equity Release Council (ERC).

 Registration Numbers: